Rezwanul-Haque/UberEats/README.md

 # UberEats
-Restaurant Web app for multiple
+Restaurant Web app for multiple Resturants (Mobile version "ISO APP" was not complete yet.)

 This project is live-hosted in heroku